varocketry/guitar-mastery-hub/public/lessons/lesson_003_fourth_fifth_chord_shapes_g_c.md

 ---

-## ðŸŽµ PRACTICE ROUTINES FOR C MAJOR SHAPE
+## 🎵 PRACTICE ROUTINES FOR C MAJOR SHAPE

 ### Exercise 1: The "Diagonal Builder" at 40 BPM (5 minutes)